vamsiicode/collaborative-canvas-project/README.md

 This project was built to explore the challenges of real-time state synchronization, high-performance canvas rendering, and WebSocket communication.

+Live Demo
+The live version of this project is deployed on Render:

+➡️ https://collaborative-canvas-project.onrender.com/ ⬅️ (Please replace this with your actual demo link)

+See the "How to Test" section below for instructions on opening multiple tabs to test the real-time features.

 ## 🚀 How to Run

 1.  **Install Dependencies:**